vuejs/v2.vuejs.org/src/api/index.md

 - **Details:**

-  An object that holds virtual nodes containing parent contents used for content distribution (transclusion) inside [slots](/guide/components.html#Content-Distribution-with-Slots).
+  An object that holds virtual nodes which contain parent contents used for content distribution (transclusion) inside [slots](/guide/components.html#Content-Distribution-with-Slots).
 The `default` property contains [single slot](/guide/components.html#Single-Slot) contents.
 Each [named slot](/guide/components.html#Named-Slots) has its own corresponding property, with the same name of the slot.

 - **Example:**